Student Exchange

 The exchange coordinators are regularly asked which host universities they recommend.
 Please note that all partner universities chosen and recommended by ETH have been evaluated and fulfil the high quality requirements of ETH.

-It is recommended to start by visiting the Infomarkt and immediately thereafter preparing the necessary documents: Required language certificate, CV, transcript of records, letter of motivation, study plan, etc.
+It is recommended to start by visiting the two online information events, organized by the Student Exchange Office and the D-PHYS.
+Immediately thereafter preparing the necessary documents: Required language certificate, CV, transcript of records, study plan, etc.

 Please check first if your average grades are sufficiently high for participating in a given mobility programme.
 Please note that the average grade requirements differ from university to university.
 Minimum requirement is an average grade of 4.5, some universities require a 5.0.
 This minimum requirement is also valid for self-organised stays abroad.